Jy Hitchcox

-He previously played for the Wests Tigers in the NRL, Featherstone Rovers in the Kingstone Press Championship and the Castleford Tigers (Heritage № 964) in the Super League.
+He previously played for the Wests Tigers in the NRL, Featherstone Rovers in the Championship and the Castleford Tigers in the Super League.
 Hitchcox spent time away from Castleford at the Batley Bulldogs and Halifax in the Championship, and at Bradford in League 1.
 He later joined the Bradford Bulls on a permanent deal in the second tier.

-Jy is the only player to score on debut in all tiers of professional Rugby League in both hemispheres.
+Jy was the only player to score on debut in all tiers of professional Rugby League in both hemispheres.

 Background

 Hitchcox was born in Byron Bay, New South Wales, Australia.

 He played his junior football for the Mullumbimby Giants before being signed by the Gold Coast Titans.
 As a youngster, Hitchcox played for the Australian Schoolboys Under-18s team.

 Playing career

 Australia

 In 2009, Hitchcox played for the Gold Coast Titans' NYC team.

 In 2010, Hitchcox joined the Melbourne Storm.

 After a stint with Manly RUFC in the Shute Shield, Hitchcox joined the Wests Tigers in 2012.

 In Round 23 of the 2014 NRL season, Hitchcox made his NRL début for the Wests Tigers against the Sydney Roosters.
 He scored a try on debut.